tariqhawis/injectbot/README.md

 There are plenty of improvments this script could use, I have listed some of them in TODO.txt file, but I am certain there is much more can be added whether to enhance the performance, or to the frontend to make it prettier and more user friendly!

-If you want to add something and have any cool idea related to this tool, please contact me using github issues and I will update the master version.
+If you want to add something and have any cool idea related to this tool, please contact me using [https://github.com/tariqhawis/injrobot/issues](github issues) and I will update the master version.

 ### Looking for a useful SQL Injection Course?